CodyEngel/GoByExample/README.md

 29. [Timers](https://gobyexample.com/timers) we often want to execute Go code at some point in the future, or repeatedly at some interval.
 Go’s built-in timer and ticker features make both of these tasks easy.
 We’ll look first at timers and then at tickers.
 [Source](/main/timers.go)
+30. [Tickers](https://gobyexample.com/tickers) timers are for when you want to do something once in the future - tickers are for when you want to do something repeatedly at regular intervals.
+Here’s an example of a ticker that ticks periodically until we stop it.
+[Source](/main/tickers.go)